-AMENDMENT NO. 1 SCHEDULE OF CHANGES
+APPENDIX 1 - AMENDMENT NO. 1 SCHEDULE OF CHANGES

-Local Planning Strategy 2021 reference Proposed Change Explanation for change 1 Cover page and Document Control Add 'Amendment No. 1 Certified for Advertising; [insert date]' and updates to document control information.
-To provide an updated title and for document controls purposes.
-2 Preamble Minor updates to reference the Shire's more recent Strategic Community Plan 2022 - 2032.
+Local Planning Strategy 2021 reference Proposed Change Explanatio 1 Cover page and Document Control Add 'Amendment No. 1 Certified for Advertising: [insert date]' and updates to document control information.
+To provide an updated title and for docume 2 Preamble Minor updates to reference the Shire's more recent Strategic Community Plan 2022 - 2032.
 Reference to Amendment No. 1 being prepared in 2023, with the schedule of changes appendixed to the Strategy.
-To update and align with the most recent strategy or plan, and to note that the Strateg has been amended.
+To update and align with the most recent s has been amended.
 3 Contents Update to reflect changes in document.
 Administrative change.
 4 Part 1 Introduction Include reference to 2021 Census population of Shire.
-To update the Strategy with more recent data.
-5 1.2 Format of Local Planning Strategy Include reference to Amendment No. 1 being prepared by LK Advisory and assisted with a Regional North Local Government Assistance Program Financial Assistance Grant administered by the Department of Planning, Lands and Heritage.
-To include information consistent with the current format of the Strategy.
-6 1.3 Strategy Area Include more recent WA Tomorrow projected population figures.
-To update the Strategy with more recent data.
-7 Part 2 Strategic Community Plan and Alignment to the Strategy.
+To update the Strategy with more recent da 5 1.2 Format of Local Planning Strategy Include reference to Amendment No. 1 being prepared by LK Advisory and assisted with a Regional North Local Government Assistance Program Financial Assistance Grant administered by the Department of Planning, Lands and Heritage.
+To include information consistent with the 6 1.3 Strategy Area Include more recent WA Tomorrow projected population figures.
+To update the Strategy with more recent da 7 Part 2 Strategic Community Plan and Alignment to the Strategy.
 Include references to the Shire's current Strategic Community Plan 2022-2032.
-To update with most recent strategy or plan and explain that the original structure of the Strategy has been retained.
+To update with most recent strategy or plan Strategy has been retained.
 8 3.1.1 Population Growth Include more recent WA Tomorrow projected population figures and 2021 ABS Census data.
-To update the Strategy with more recent data.
-9 3.1.1.1 Preferred Growth Pattern Include commentary on more recent WA Tomorrow population forecasts, 2021 ABS Census data and implications of reduced growth rate.
-To update the Strategy with more recent data and comment on any implications.
-10 3.1.1.2 Retail Floorspace for Population Growth Include commentary on more recent WA Tomorrow population forecasts, 2021 ABS Census data and implications of reduced growth rate on retail floorspace.
-To update the Strategy with more recent data and comment on any implications.
-11 3.1.2 Townsite Character Statements and Growth Implications Minor textual change to the description of State Agreements.
-To acknowledge that some State Agreements have been mapped.
-12 3.1.2.1 Tom Price Townsite, Industry - Tom Price To remove the undeveloped portion of Mixed Business area, Doradeen Road, from subdivision and development.
-Site constraints mean that this land is not suitable for subdivision and development.
-13 3.1.2.1 Tom Price Townsite, Industry - Tom Price To identify land adjacent to the Tom Price Refuse for further investigation for industrial use.
-To address a lack of available industrial zoned land near Tom Price and to require further investigation in the form of an industrial subdivision before development.
-14 3.1.2.2 Paraburdoo Townsite, Industry - Paraburdoo To identify land south west of the existing Industrial zoned land on Camp Road, Paraburdoo for further investigation.
-To address a lack of available industrial zoned land near Tom Price and to require further investigation in the form of an industrial subdivision before development.
-15 3.1.2.2 Paraburdoo Townsite, Paraburdoo Social and Community Infrastructure Update text to reflect the completion of the Community Hub in 2022.
-To incorporate up to date information in the Strategy.
-16 3.1.2.2 Paraburdoo Townsite, Paraburdoo Townsite Growth To include a general increase in the residential density coding of residential property within Paraburdoo.
-To enable subdivision and development of 2 dwellings on most existing lots, to encourage replenishment of ageing housing stock and to provide the opportunity for additional housing if and when the need arises.
-17 3.1.2.3 Onslow Townsite, Onslow Townsite Growth Include reference to the approved transient workers accommodation development at Lot 300 Back Beach Road, Onslow.
-To incorporate up to date information in the Strategy.
+To update the Strategy with more recent da 9 3.1.1.1 Preferred Growth Pattern Include commentary on more recent WA Tomorrow population forecasts, 2021 ABS Census data and implications of reduced growth rate.
+To update the Strategy with more recent da 10 3.1.1.2 Retail Floorspace for Population Growth Include commentary on more recent WA Tomorrow population forecasts, 2021 ABS Census data and implications of reduced growth rate on retail floorspace.
+To update the Strategy with more recent da 11 3.1.2 Townsite Character Statements and Growth Implications Minor textual change to the description of State Agreements.
+To acknowledge that some State Agreeme 12 3.1.2.1 Tom Price Townsite, Industry - Tom Price To remove the undeveloped portion of Mixed Business area, Doradeen Road, from subdivision and development.
+Site constraints mean that this land is not s 13 3.1.2.1 Tom Price Townsite, Industry - Tom Price To identify land adjacent to the Tom Price Refuse for further investigation for Industrial use.
+To address a lack of available industrial further investigation in the form of an industrial 14 3.1.2.2 Paraburdoo Townsite, Industry - Paraburdoo To identify land south west of the existing Industrial zoned land on Camp Road, Paraburdoo for further investigation.
+To address a lack of available industrial further investigation in the form of an industion 15 3.1.2.2 Paraburdoo Townsite, Paraburdoo Social and Community Infrastructure Update text to reflect the completion of the Community Hub in 2022.
+To incorporate up to date information in the 16 3.1.2.2 Paraburdoo Townsite, Paraburdoo Townsite Growth To include a general increase in the residential density coding of residential property within Paraburdoo.
+To enable subdivision and development encourage replenishment of ageing housi additional housing if and when the need ar 17 3.1.2.3 Onslow Townsite, Onslow Townsite Growth Include reference to the approved transient workers accommodation development at Lot 300 Back Beach Road, Onslow.
+To incorporate up to date information in the ion for change ment controls purposes.